 Get Out also sparked a renewed phase in Peele's career as a horror movie director, with the success of this movie earning him an Oscar for Best Original Screenplay, and paving the way for the similarly amazing film, Us, and his upcoming Nope, set for release next summer, 2022.

-Not currently streaming, but available to rent on Prime Video
+Streaming on GoogleTV and available to rent on Prime Video.

 It can be tough knowing which movie to watch for Halloween.
 Do you want to watch something fun-scary, or scary-scary?
 Do you want it to be a slasher, or do you want something with demons and the supernatural?